Gulf Breeze UFO incident: Events of November 11, 1987 – May 1, 1988

 On November 11, 1987, Ed Walters, a contractor in Gulf Breeze, Florida, was allegedly immobilized "briefly by a blue beam", after which he took five Polaroids of an object in the sky outside his home.
-Walters reported seeing the object hover about 200 ft above the ground, describing it as being "'right out of a Spielberg movie'".
+Walters reported seeing the object hover about 200 ft above the ground, describing it as being "right out of a Spielberg movie".
 He claimed to have made multiple subsequent visits to the UFO, recording videotape and taking 32 photographs of the object.

 Walters further reported witnessing the craft land on Soundside Drive and "deposit five aliens on the road".
 He stated that one of the aliens stared into his window, at which point the aliens communicated with him in English and Spanish via telepathy and presented him with a book showing pictures of dogs.
 A blue beam of light then caused him to be lifted 3 ft off the ground.
 Walters stated that the immobilization in the blue beam happened again on December 2, 1987.

-On February 7, 1988, Walters allegedly photographed his wife attempted to outrun the blue beam.
+On February 7, 1988, Walters allegedly photographed his wife attempt to outrun the blue beam.
 Walters also claimed to have communicated further with the aliens; he or his family reported nineteen sightings or encounters over time.
 On May 1, 1988, Walters reported feeling the alien presence while he was at Shoreline Park after midnight, saw the UFO and took a photo of it, then "lost consciousness for an hour".
 Walters stated that the UFO leaked some kind of liquid that continued to boil even nineteen days after he captured it.